vauxhal/equares/README.md

-# Equares
+# NumEquaRes

 ## About

-Equares is a tool for numeric analysis of ordinary differential equations.
+NumEquaRes is a tool for numerical analysis of ordinary differential equations.
 The tool is available online at [equares.ctmech.ru](http://equares.ctmech.ru).

 ## Motivation

 We have formulated our requirements as follows:
 * Speed matters.
-Equares performs faster than [MATLAB](http://www.mathworks.com/products/matlab/), [SciLab](http://www.scilab.org/), and the like.
+NumEquaRes performs faster than [MATLAB](http://www.mathworks.com/products/matlab/), [SciLab](http://www.scilab.org/), and the like.
 * Freedom matters.
-Equares is free software.
+NumEquaRes is free software.
 Thus, everyone can extend its functionality.
 * Ease of use matters.
   * User should be able to use it easily without having to do advanced training.
   * User shouldn't have to install a ton of software to get it all work.

 Fast basically means implementation of your custom equations in a native language, e.g. C++.
 So our system needs a compiler to compile your equations.
 But we don't want to force user to install a compiler!
-That's why Equares is an online system: we install everything on the server, you just use it.
+That's why NumEquaRes is an online system: we install everything on the server, you just use it.

 ## Architecture

-Equares is built of the following components
+NumEquaRes is built of the following components
 * Core
   * ```equares_core``` (C++): library providing the computational functionality
   * ```equares_con``` (C++): console front-end to ```equares_core```
 * Web interface
-  * ```equares_http``` (node.js): HTTP-server providing the Web interface to Equares
+  * ```equares_http``` (node.js): HTTP-server providing the Web interface to NumEquaRes
 * Utilities
   * ```captchagen``` (C++): captcha generator
   * ```imgresize``` (C++): image resizer